Godzilla: Planet of the Monsters: Critical response

 Mike Cecchini from Den of Geek felt the film was "beautifully animated" but criticized the characters, feeling they weren't sympathetic or well-developed.
 He also felt the technological dialogue felt more like it came from a video game but concluded by stating, "But Planet of the Monsters is just so damn gorgeous to look at, and such a complete departure from what you usually expect from this world, that you should just take it all in and enjoy the surprises."
 Patrick Galvan from Syfy Wired called the film "dull", criticizing the lack of human drama, the poorly developed world-building, and the writing, stating, "the writing is sadly not strong enough to even work on its own terms."
 He concluded by stating, "With a more polished script, Godzilla: Planet of the Monsters might've been something of a modern classic.
 As is, it's a largely dull, impersonal product with only a few bursts of genuine interest to its name."

 Jonathan Barkan from Dread Central gave the film 2 stars out of 5, feeling that the film has "great potential" but is "bland".
-He criticized the characters as being "forgettable", the film's was lack of exploring its "imaginative opportunities", called the animation's color scheme "flat and uninteresting" and felt some of the action scenes were too shaky.
+He criticized the characters as being "forgettable", the film's lack of exploring its "imaginative opportunities", called the animation's color scheme "flat and uninteresting" and felt some of the action scenes were too shaky.
 He concluded by stating, "Suffice it to say that it definitely has me interested in the second and third films but I really hope that this new world will be explored further in those entries.
 Otherwise, we’ve got a fascinating foundation that will be squandered."
 Paul Thomas Chapman from Otaku USA called the film a "train wreck".
 He criticized the film for dedicating various scenes to "nonstop barrage of technobabble and exposition" and criticized the character development for not exploring the inner lives of other characters.
 He concluded by stating the film "is not an easy film to recommend to either casual fans or to battle-hardened kaiju otaku.
-But despite its (many, glaring) flaws".
-Despite his criticism, Chapman "enjoyed" the film regardless.
+But despite its (many, glaring) flaws", Chapman "enjoyed" the film regardless.